 Standard Home Insurance & the Owner-Occupied Provision

-Standard home insurance policies are written under the stipulation that the insured property be “owner occupied.”
+Standard home insurance policies are written under the stipulation that the insured property be “owner-occupied.”
 This means the person or at least one of the persons paying the mortgage and the insurance premiums must actually live in the building year-round.

-Generally speaking, most home insurance policies will contain certain exclusions that start to apply after a home has been unoccupied more than 30 days.
+Generally speaking, most home insurance policies will contain certain exclusions that start to apply after a home has been unoccupied for more than 30 days.
 In some cases, a home insurance policy might be completely voided for insufficient owner occupancy.

 Insurance policies for business and rental property typically include provisions requiring some form of occupancy, too.
 These work similarly to those found in home insurance.